On the rate of convergence to stationarity of the M/M/N queue in the Halfin-Whitt regime: Introduction

-Unfortunately, all of the characterizations (including that of $\rho^*_n$) given by van Doorn are again fairly complicated, and van Doorn himself comments in \cite{D.85} that one is generally better off using the approximations that he gives in the same paper.
-Van Doorn's work was later extended in \cite{K.92}, and similar results were achieved using different techniques in \cite{Z.91}.
-It was also shown in \cite{Z.91} that $\rho^*_n \leq (1-\frac{1}{n})^2$.
+Unfortunately, all of the characterizations (including that of $\rho^*_n$) given by van Doorn are again stated in terms of the roots of high-degree polynomials, and van Doorn himself comments in~\cite{D85} that one is generally better off using the approximations that he gives in the same paper.
+Van Doorn's work was later extended by Kijima in~\cite{K92}, and similar results were achieved by Zeifman using different techniques in~\cite{Z91}.
+It was also shown in \cite{Z91} that $\rho^*_n \leq(1-\frac{1}{n})^2$.

-There are also some results in the literature for explicitly bounding the distance to stationarity (as opposed to just identifying the exponential rate of convergence) \cite{Z.91},\cite{C.98}.
-These bounds are generally given in terms of an explicit prefactor attached to an exponentially decaying term (often containing the spectral gap).
-However, these bounds are generally not studied in the context of weak convergence, and thus may not scale desirably with $n$.
-In Section\ \ref{explicitsec} we will show that two such bounds appearing in the literature (\cite{Z.91} and \cite{C.98}) do not scale properly in the H-W regime.
-We note that the complexity of bounding the distance to stationarity uniformly for a sequence of b-d-p is related to the cutoff phenomenon for Markov chains \cite{D.96}, which has been studied in the context of queueing systems \cite{FRT.99}.
-We also note that the asymptotic properties of the bounds appearing in \cite{Z.91} have recently been analyzed for several models different from those studied in this paper \cite{DZ.09},\cite{DZP.09}.
+There are also some results in the literature for explicitly bounding the distance to stationarity, as opposed to just identifying the exponential rate of convergence.
+In~\cite{Z91}, Zeifman used tools from the theory of differential equations to give explicit bounds on the total variational distance between the transient and steady-state distributions of a BDP, and explicitly examines the $M/M/n$ queue.
+In~\cite{DZ09,DZP09}, van Doorn and Zeifman used the techniques developed in~\cite{Z91} to derive explicit bounds on the distance to stationarity for a different queueing model, and examined how their bounds perform in a certain heavy-traffic regime (not HW).
+In \cite{C98}, Chen developed very general bounds for the distance to stationarity for Markov chains, and then applied these to BDP.
+However, these bounds are generally not studied in the HW regime, and thus may not scale desirably with $n$ in the HW regime.
+We note that the complexity of bounding the distance to stationarity uniformly for a sequence of BDP is related to the cutoff phenomenon for Markov chains~\cite{D96}, which has been studied in the context of queueing systems \cite{FRT99}.